 Research and development activities are central to our business model.
-We expect that our research and development expenses will continue to increase for the foreseeable future as we continue clinical development for our product candidates.
+Excluding the current period noncash expense relating to profits interest units as described below, we expect that our research and development expenses will continue to increase for the foreseeable future as we continue clinical development for our product candidates.
 As products enter later stages of clinical development, they will generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.
 Historically, our research and development costs have primarily related to the development of CTx-1301.
 As we advance both CTx-1301, CTx-1302, and CTx-2103, as well as identify any other potential project candidates, we will continue to allocate our direct external research and development costs to the products.
 We expect to fund our research and development expenses from our current cash and cash equivalents, the net proceeds from this offering and any future debt financings, or other capital sources, including potential collaborations with other companies or other strategic transactions.